ARMmbed/icetea/README.md

 There are some optional dependencies that brings some optional features, like `coloredlogs` which decorate your console outputs with all kind of colors.

+If you wish to use the wireshark integration, you need the pyshark module and psutil.

 All optional dependencies are declared [`extra_requirements.txt`](extra_requirements.txt) and they can be installed using pip.
 Note that you need `extra_requirements.txt` file locally.